Global rugby competition summaries

-A search-friendly guide for fans who want the format, teams, season timing, geography, and official links for rugby competitions around the world.
+A quick-reference guide to the format, teams, season window, and character of major rugby competitions around the world.

 France Club league